 Tunnel thrusters, sometimes called bow thrusters, provide captains with increased control and can help to quickly turn a ship around.

-Brunvoll AS is a global manufacturer of seaworthy motion systems with headquarters in Molde, Norway.
+Brunvoll AS is a global manufacturer of marine motion systems with headquarters in Molde, Norway.
 The company has supplied more than 8,000 complete side propeller systems mounted on more than 5,000 different cruise ships, supply boats and navy vessels.

 Brunvoll’s offer consists of five different types of tunnel thrusters, with each available in a variety of sizes, including between 3 to 10 feet in diameter and a single engine power between 150-4500hp.